 Successful Fortians will have:

-- developed individual skills and talents across a variety of areas
+· develop skills and talents across a broad range of areas

 Fort Street has contributed to Australian society by producing outstanding citizens including: